 What do I need to know for the GPhC Exam?

-The content of the GPhC Exam (registration assessment) has been in flux for almost a decade; as there is much debate as to what the future of pharmacy will look like.
-The most recent publication of the GPhC syllabus has brought in a new "weighting system" to the syllabus, which is illustrated below.
+The content of the GPhC Exam (pre-reg exam) has been in flux for almost a decade; as there is much debate as to what the future of pharmacy will look like.
+The most recent publication of the GPhC framework has brought in a new "weighting system" to the syllabus, which is illustrated below.

 |"Weighting" means that the GPhC has recognised that certain aspects of the syllabus have a higher priority than others and as such, will include more questions during the GPhC exam.
 For instance, in the past few years there has been a bigger drive towards more clinical content and patient scenarios this has higher weighting, so you should revise these aspects more.
 Conversely, code of conduct and audit have been identified as being a lower priority and therefore, you should not prioritise this as much in your learning.|